Akhweis7/zero-shell/README.md

 ## Project Instructions

-You are a system-level developer assigned to build a lightweight, standalone Unix shell for an embedded Linux environment.
-Your task is to create a shell that handles basic navigation, file manipulation, and process control—faithfully mimicking essential shell behaviors without relying on existing shell utilities.
+*"You are a system-level developer assigned to build a lightweight, standalone Unix shell for an embedded Linux environment.
+Your task is to create a shell that handles basic navigation, file manipulation, and process control—faithfully mimicking essential shell behaviors without relying on existing shell utilities."* [Read more](https://github.com/01-edu/public/tree/master/subjects/0-shell)

 ### Learning Objectives